apple/turicreate/userguide/image_classifier/advanced-usage.md

 ```

+This utility will **only collect valid images**.
+All undefined values
+won't be shown in the window but it will be still included in result
+set with default annotation value (undefined value, which denotes missing
+annotation).
+Exception will be thrown if no valid image is found.

 If you forget to assign the output of your annotation to a variable,
 we've included a method to help you recover those annotations.
 The code
 for that is shown below: